yunnysunny/grunt-pages/README.md

 #### pageSrc
 Type: `String`

 The folder where the ejs or jade source pages of your website are located.
 These pages have access to the posts' content and metadata in a `posts` array.
+Additionally, pages have access to their own filename(without extension) via the `currentPage` variable.
 All of the files in this folder are generated in the `dest` folder maintaining the same relative path from `pageSrc`.

 #### data
 Type: `String`